ctkelley/MultiPrecisionArrays.jl/README.md

 # MultiPrecisionArrays.jl v0.1.3

 ##  v0.1.3 will have better performance but no breaking changes from v0.1.2, the current release.
 Performance fix in the works.
+Here is a list ...
-The termination criteria will change and I will add some options to make it more/less expensive.
+- The termination criteria will change and I will add some options to make it more/less expensive.
 Computing __opnorm(A,Inf)__ for the termination criteria costs as much as a couple IR iterations
+- The AppleAccelerate BLAS is slower in triangular sovles than OPEN BLAS by a factor of over two (Float32) and about 1.5 (Float64).
+I am abandoning Apple's BLAS for IR until this is fixed.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)

 This package provides data structures and solvers for several variants of iterative refinement (IR).
 It will become much more useful when half precision (aka ```Float16```) is fully supported in LAPACK/BLAS.
 For now, its only general-purpose